Hack-K-State/Constitution/Constitution.md

 4. An organizer is a leader that works with the officers to put on the annual hackathon.
 Organizers are selected by a simple majority vote of officers.

 ## Article IV - Officers
-1. The officers of Hack K-State will be: President, Vice President, Treasurer, and Media Relations.
+1. The officers of Hack K-State will be: President, Vice President, Treasurer, Head of Marketing and Advertising, Head of Technology, Head of Food, and Head of Sponsorship.

 2. The President and Vice President are lead organizers of the Hack K-State event.
-The Treasurer and Media Relations Officer will be an organizer.
+The Treasurer and Head of Marketing and Advertsing, Head of Technology, Head of Food, and Head of Sponsorship Officer will be an organizer.

 3. During elections, new officers will be voted for by current organizers and current competing members of Hack K-State.